Jaxs44/Offline-Browser/README.md

 2. Download the latest `Offline.Browser.1.0.0.exe` (approximately 77-81 MB)
 3. Run the executable - no installation required!

+**⚠️ Windows Security Warning**: Windows may flag this as a virus because it's an unsigned executable.
+This is a false positive common with all unsigned Electron apps.
+The app is completely safe - built from open source code visible in this repository.

+**To run safely:**
-**Note:** Windows may show a security warning since the app isn't signed.
-Click "More info" → "Run anyway" to proceed.
+- Click "More info" → "Run anyway" when Windows Defender warns
+- Or temporarily add to Windows Defender exclusions
+- The source code is fully auditable in this repository

 ### Build from Source